nampacx/nampacx.github.io/src/pages/about.md

 This blog is built with [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/), providing a fast, accessible, and SEO-friendly platform for sharing technical content with the developer community.

-The blog is also based on the work of Harral Binkel from Xebia.
+The blog is also based on the work of Harald Binkel from Xebia.
 You can learn more about his work at [harrybin.de](https://harrybin.de).

 ## Get in Touch